Baisha Li Autonomous County: Demography

-The main spoken languages in this county are Hlai language, Hainanese, and Putonghua.
+The main spoken languages in this county are Hlai, Hainanese, and Mandarin.

 Geography

 Baisha County are mostly mountainous forests which covered 83.47% of the county.
 The mountainous areas occupy around 73.1% of the county area, seconded by hilly areas with 19.1%, and the rest is plains with 7.7%.
 The highest mountain in the county is Yinggeling Mountain (1812 m above sea level), which also Hainan's second highest mountain after Wuzhi Mountain.
 The source of rivers like Nandu River, Changhua River, Zhubo River, and Shilu River, are found in this county.

 Climate

+Baisha has a Subtropical Monsoon Climate (Köppen Cwa).It borders the Tropical Savannah climate (Köppen Aw).